 So enough of the chatter.
 Let’s get started shall we and finally cure your GERD and heartburn for good!

 There is no way in the world you can effectively treat and cure GERD and heartburn permanently without probiotics.
 These beneficial bacteria are absolutely crucial to the health and correct functioning of your entire digestive system, from your gut all the way down to your waste disposal.
 When you have enough “friendly” bacteria in your stomach and colon, the bad bacteria (and there can be lots of them) are unable to take up residence and wreak havoc on your insides.
-This also allows food and nutrients to be digested correctly and efficiently, and the main cause of acid reflux and heartburn (the Helicobacter pylori bacteria) will be sent packing by the beneficial bacteria!
+This also allows food and nutrients to be digested correctly and efficiently - and the main cause of acid reflux and heartburn (the Helicobacter pylori bacteria) will also be sent packing by the beneficial bacteria!

 Consuming sugar and fried foods also kill off the good bacteria and allow the bad bacteria to grow and thrive, but we’ll talk more about this problem in a minute.
-It's also important to note that probiotics are extremely safe, and in fact, absolutely essential, for all pregnant and lactating women as well as infants, toddlers and teenagers!
+It's also important to note that probiotics are extremely safe, and in fact, absolutely essential for all pregnant and lactating women - as well as infants, toddlers and teenagers!

-Natural Remedies for GERD – Best Ways to Get Your Probiotics…
+Best Ways to Get Your Probiotics…

 So the first thing you need to do to treat and cure your acid reflux and heartburn is to take a good quality probiotic supplement every day.
-You can easily purchase them online or from any reputable health food store.
+You can easily purchase these online or from any reputable health food store.
 Remember to always keep them in a cool place, and for dosages, follow the directions on the bottle or container.

 The second thing you need to do is either start fermenting your own foods or go out and buy pre-made fermented foods and products.
 Of course, it’s much cheaper (and much more fun) to ferment your own foods.
 And the great thing is, it’s not that hard to do and they taste really delicious!
-We’re a big fan of “Cultures for Health” and they have some terrific articles and give you all the information you need on how to ferment foods for a healthy gut.
+We’re a big fan of “Cultures for Health” and they have some terrific articles and give you all the information you need on how to ferment your foods for a healthy gut.
 Make sure you take the time to check out their website here… culturesforhealth.com.